Sweet Savage Flame is all about old-school romance novels.

 Does Sweet Savage Flame Review New Books or ARCS?

-On the other hand, IntrovertReader has her own blog where she discusses and critiques works from various time periods and in all genres.
-So, please contact her there if you would like her to review your book.
+On the other hand, IntrovertReader has a blog where she discusses and critiques works from various time periods and genres.
+Please contact her there if you would like her to review your book.

 Do you accept guest reviewers or bloggers?

 Yes!
-Sweet Savage Flame is always looking for new voices to express their thoughts on old-school and vintage romance.
+Sweet Savage Flame welcomes new voices to share their thoughts on classic and vintage romance novels.
+We’re always eager to hear fresh perspectives on these beloved stories.